 Autumn is here, like it or not.
-I am going with like it, because it is the perfect time for this beautiful autumn harvest roasted delicata squash and pear salad.
+I am going with like it, because it is the perfect time for this beautiful autumn delicata squash and pear salad with a cider maple vinaigrette.
 This salad literally takes everything wonderful about autumn and slaps you in the face with it.
-It is the perfect mix of kale and greens, roasted delicata squash, freh pears and pomegranates.
+It is the perfect mix of kale and greens, roasted delicata squash, fresh pears and pomegranates.
 Drizzle all of this wonderfulness with a light apple cider and maple dressing and OMG - you just stepped right into your favorite fall scene.

 What is delicata squash?

 So I had heard of this, and probably maybe eaten it, but I never bought it to use at home until last month...and now i am obsessed with it.
 Think butternut squash, only you don't have to peel it - YOU CAN LITERALLY EAT THE SKIN.
 Just slice in open lengthwise and scoop out the guts slice and roast.
 It couldn't possibly be any simpler.
 I am linking a squash guide here, in case you can't get your hand on delicata squash and/or would prefer to try another variety.

 What type of pear should go in a salad?